 - Stretching and enlargement of the gastric sleeve can occur over time.
 This can lead to weight gain.

-- Weight gain can occur if patients do not comply with the appropriate dietary guidelines.
-It is recommended that all patients follow up at regular intervals during the first year and yearly thereafter with the staff at the Bariatric Surgery Institute at The Medical Center of Plano.
+Weight gain can occur if patients do not comply with the appropriate dietary guidelines.
+It is recommended that all patients follow up at regular intervals during the first year and yearly thereafter with Dr. Patel and her staff.
 The best prevention to weight gain is early identification of maladaptive behaviors and modifying them.

 - Due to the nature of this procedure it is not reversible.

 - It is considered “investigational” by many insurance plans.